AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/workspace-totals.md

 ![Freeform Table highlighting the grand total and the table total.](assets/total-row.png)

-* **[!UICONTROL Table total]** ➊ - this total is typically equal to or a subset of the [!UICONTROL Grand total].
-It reflects any table filters applied within the freeform table, including the [!UICONTROL Include None] option.
+* **[!UICONTROL Table total]** ➊ - This total is typically equal to or a subset of the [!UICONTROL Grand total].
+The total reflects any table filters applied within the freeform table, including the [!UICONTROL Include None] option.
-* **[!UICONTROL Grand total]** (**[!UICONTROL out of]** *number*) ➋ - this total represents all events that have been collected.
+* **[!UICONTROL Grand total]** (**[!UICONTROL out of]** *number*) ➋ - This total represents all events that have been collected.
 When a filter is applied either at the panel level or within the freeform table, this total adjusts to reflect all events that match the filter criteria.